GOFIRST-Robotics/aruco_localization/README.md

 ## Usage ##

 The `aruco_localization` node publishes two topics: `estimate` and `measurements`.
 Given an ArUco marker dictionary, any markers in that dictionary family will be identified and the measurement to that specific marker will be reported in the `measurements` topic.
-The `estimate` topic provides the overall pose estimate of a marker map.
+The `estimate` topic provides an estimate of the robot's pose in the `aruco` frame.
 The marker map that is being tracked is defined in the `markermap_config` file, which is a YAML file that lists all of the markers and their positions within a marker map.
 An example YAML file can be found [here](https://github.com/plusk01/desktopquad/blob/master/catkin_ws/src/desktopquad/params/map.yaml).

 ## Resources ##